 Chondrus Crispus Extract

-This is an extract of red seaweed that’s rich in nutrients for the skin including natural polysaccharides, peptides, and amino acids, and it also has some antioxidant properties that help protect the skin from environmental aggressors and damaging airborne pollutants.
+This is an extract of red seaweed rich in nutrients for the skin, including natural polysaccharides, peptides, and amino acids.
+It also has some antioxidant properties that help protect the skin from environmental aggressors and damaging airborne pollutants.

 Additionally, Chondrus Crispus contains a compound known as carrageenan, which forms a film on the skin for an added defense and protection.

 Rubus Chamaermorus (Cloudberry) Fruit Extract